 If you are an employer, you probably have to register for UIF, unless all your employees work less than 24 hours a month for you.

-Expert tip: Call us on 082 380 6551 over lockdown, and have one of our UIF experts walk you through the UIF Registration process.
+Expert tip: Call us Toll Free on 0800 007 269 during office hours (free to dial from Cellphones and Landlines).
+One of our UIF experts will walk you through the UIF Registration process in South Africa.

 UIF is essentially just relevant when an employee involuntary lost their job.
 If an employee’s contract is terminated or if they are let go, UIF is relevant.